gopinaath/valkey-serverless-samples/valkey-setup-guide.md

-# Setting up Valkey Serverless Cache with EC2 Bastion Host on AWS
+# Setting up Amazon Elasticache Serverless for Valkey and connecting from development environment

 Valkey is a high-performance key-value store compatible with Redis protocols.
-This guide walks through setting up a serverless Valkey instance on AWS ElastiCache with a secure bastion host architecture.
-I'll use CloudFormation to automate the entire infrastructure deployment with parameterized VPC-Ids and Subnet Ids.
+This guide walks through setting up an Amazon Elasticache Serverless for Valkey and connecting to it from developer's desktop/laptop.
+I'll use CloudFormation to automate the entire infrastructure deployment with parameterized Vpc-Ids and Subnet Ids.
 At the end of this exercise, AWS Elasticache Valkey can be accessed from the developer's local desktop.

 ## Architecture Overview